Something went wrong. Try again later

 Luigi’s first appearance was in the Game & Watch Mario Bros. (released several months before the more-popular arcade Mario Bros.) game.

-Super Mario Bros.
-Series
+Super Mario Bros. series

 No Caption Provided

 Critically, no difference existed between him and his brother, until Super Mario Bros 2 divided their abilities.
 Luigi was deemed the less powerful of the two, yet possessing a more advanced jump.
-The Mario team in Japan considered this to be an error unique to Mario 2 (which they called Super Mario USA), and actually kept Luigi as a standard palette swap in Super Mario Bros 3 and Super Mario World.
+The Mario team in Japan considered this to be an error unique to SMB2 (which they called Super Mario USA), and actually kept Luigi as a standard palette swap in Super Mario Bros.
+3 and Super Mario World.
 Nintendo didn't acknowledge the brothers as 2 different people again until much later.

-Paper Mario Series
+Paper Mario series

 Spin-off Titles